Glucocorticosteroids for people with alcoholic hepatitis.

 Authors: Pavlov CS, Varganova DL, Casazza G, Tsochatzis E, Nikolova D, Gluud C

-BACKGROUND: Alcoholic hepatitis is a form of alcoholic liver disease characterised by steatosis, necroinflammation, fibrosis, and complications to the liver.
+BACKGROUND: Alcoholic hepatitis is a form of alcoholic liver disease, characterised by steatosis, necroinflammation, fibrosis, and potential complications to the liver disease.
 Typically, alcoholic hepatitis presents in people between 40 and 50 years of age.
 Alcoholic hepatitis can be resolved if people abstain from drinking, but the risk of death will depend on the severity of the liver damage and abstinence from alcohol.
-Glucocorticosteroids have been studied extensively in randomised clinical trials to assess their benefits and harms.
+Glucocorticosteroids are used as anti-inflammatory drugs for people with alcoholic hepatitis.
+Glucocorticosteroids have been studied extensively in randomised clinical trials in order to assess their benefits and harms.
 However, the results have been contradictory.

 OBJECTIVES: To assess the benefits and harms of glucocorticosteroids in people with alcoholic hepatitis.

 SELECTION CRITERIA: Randomised clinical trials assessing glucocorticosteroids versus placebo or no intervention in people with alcoholic hepatitis, irrespective of year, language of publication, or format.
-We considered trials with adults diagnosed with alcoholic hepatitis, which could have been established through clinical or biochemical diagnostic criteria or both.
+We considered trials with adult participants diagnosed with alcoholic hepatitis, which could have been established through clinical or biochemical diagnostic criteria or both.
 We defined alcoholic hepatitis as mild (Maddrey's score less than 32) and severe (Maddrey's score 32 or more).
-We allowed cointerventions in the trial groups, provided they were similar.
+We allowed co-interventions in the trial groups, provided they were similar.

-DATA COLLECTION AND ANALYSIS: We followed Cochrane methodology, performing the meta-analyses using Review Manager 5.
-We presented the results of dichotomous outcomes as risk ratios (RR) and of continuous outcomes as mean difference (MD), with 95% confidence intervals (CI).
-We used both the fixed-effect and the random-effects models for meta-analyses.
+DATA COLLECTION AND ANALYSIS: We followed Cochrane and CHB methodology, performing the meta-analyses using Review Manager 5 and Trial Sequential Analysis.
+We presented the results of dichotomous outcomes as risk ratios (RR) and those of the continuous outcomes as mean difference (MD).
+We applied both the fixed-effect model and the random-effects model meta-analyses.
 Whenever there were significant discrepancies in the results, we reported the more conservative point estimate of the two.
-We considered a P value of 0.01 or less, two-tailed, as statistically significant if the required information size was reached for our three primary outcomes (all-cause mortality, health-related quality of life, and serious adverse events during treatment) and our post hoc decision to include analyses of mortality at more time points.
+We considered a P value of 0.01 or less, two-tailed, as statistically significant if the required information size was reached due to our three primary outcomes (all-cause mortality, health-related quality of life, and serious adverse events during treatment) and our post hoc decision to include analyses of mortality at more time points.
 We presented heterogeneity using the I² statistic.
 If trialists used intention-to-treat analysis to deal with missing data, we used these data in our primary analysis; otherwise, we used the available data.
-We assessed the bias risk of the trials using bias risk domains and the certainty of the evidence using GRADE.
+We assessed the bias risk of the trials using bias risk domains and the quality of the evidence using GRADE.